E-santa/ground-school/week1.md

 3. What’s the “industry standard” for drone software in 2025?

 The "industry standard" for drone software is ROS for flight software, advanced SLAM, path planning, and AI inference for real-time autonomy, automated risk assessments and airspace alerts for compliance and safety, and cloud data integration.
+BVLOS and swarming are the most recent advancements.

 4. How does one learn about drones effectively in 2025?

+One learns about drones effectively in 2025 by asking AI for conceptual questions (or help with code) and gaining experience.
+One suggestion for learning about drones (or any other subject) effectively by talking with AI to make sure you understand it at a broad level, do projects, track your progress, combine AI with fact-checking for individual details, and reach out to others for help.